chmouel/github-issue-cli/README.md

 This will show when editing in the template tags,

-One niceties is with the `-b` option which allows you to set the body, you can feed a file name into it when prefixing character, for example :
+One niceties is with the `-b` option which allows you to set the body, you can feed a file name into it when prefixing the `@` character, for example :

 ```
 github-issue-cli -b@/tmp/commit_message chmouel/space3